 It is said that the Islamic republic is one of the world's leading countries for plastic surgery.

 But plastic surgery among Iranian politicians and officials, who publicly preach modesty and a simple lifestyle, is unheard of.

 The claim about Mashaei getting an eyelid operation could therefore be another attempt to damage Ahmadinejad who came to power promising justice for all Iranians.

 Mashaei has not reacted publicly reacted to the Fars story, which has been reposted and widely shared online.

-, the former representative of Iran’s Supreme Leader Ayatollah Khamenei to the Revolutionary Guard, seems to have downgraded Ahmadinejad’s closest aide by saying he is not the leader of the "deviant current."
+In other Mashaei-related news, the former representative of Iran’s Supreme Leader Ayatollah Khamenei to the Revolutionary Guard, seems to have downgraded Ahmadinejad’s closest aide by saying he is not the leader of the "deviant current."

 The deviant current is a term used in Iran by Khamenei and his allies to describe Ahmadinejad’s entourage, whom they accuse of trying to undermine the clergy.